Kennedy Agyapong Joins Napo’s Campaign

-KENNEDY AGYAPONG, the Assin Central Member of Parliament (MP), has proven to be a man of his word as he has hit the campaign grounds already.
+KENNEDY AGYAPONG, the Assin Central Member of Parliament (MP), has proven to be a man of his words as he makes good his promise of supporting his friend, Dr. Matthew Opoku Prempeh, aka Napo.

-Kennedy Agyapong, who contested the NPP presidential polls and lost, once said he would only campaign for the NPP if Napo was nominated as the running mate.
+Kennedy Agyapong, who contested the NPP presidential polls and lost, once said he would only campaign for the NPP if Napo is nominated as the running mate.

-Kennedy Agyapong’s presence alone intensified the already energized campaign of Napo, who has been visiting traditional leaders in the country, lately.
+Clearly, Kennedy Agyapong’s presence alone intensified the already energised campaign of Napo, who has been visiting traditional leaders in the country.

 Scores of enthusiastic supporters of the NPP were seen following Napo’s campaign team as they cheered them on to do their best to retain political power this year.

-According to the people, they have seen the massive transformation that the NPP administration has brought in eight years so they should stay in power office again.
+According to the people, they have seen the massive transformation that the NPP administration has brought in eight years.

-Napo and Kennedy Agyapong, who are both experienced politicians, spent most of the tour walking on foot, shaking hands, and chatting with the excited people.
+Napo and Kennedy Agyapong, who are both experienced politicians, used most part of the tour walking on foot, shaking hands and chatting with the excited people.

 Napo’s Speech